ngs-docs/angus/counting.md

    (Note that this script has been updated from lab 7 to add two new samples.)

    This will produce two plots, `yeast-edgeR-MA-plot.pdf` and `yeast-edgeR-MDS.pdf`.
-You can view them by going to your Jupyter console and looking in the directory `yeast`.
+You can view them by going to your RStudio Server console and looking in the directory `yeast`.

    The `yeast-edgeR.csv` file contains the fold expression & significance information in a spreadsheet.